 Harborside Health Center, purchasing manager Timothy Anderson, has been reluctant to order CBD extracts made from hemp -foreign or domestic- based on his reading of the available literature.

 "Drug-type cannabis diverged from hemp thousands of years ago," Anderson says.
 "I know they both contain CBD, and it's the same molecule, but I suspect there may be subtle differences that we don't understand yet.
 So for patients, I think extracts made from drug-type cannabis plants might be more suitable.
 Just a suspicion," Anderson adds.

-Harborside offers CBD-rich sprays, capsules, tinctures, edibles, and vape pens from such California sources as Prana, Jaden's Juice, Treatwell, GummyCares, to support growers as needed.
-"Kind of VedaChews, Care By Design, and Bhang.
+Harborside offers CBD-rich sprays, capsules, tinctures, edibles, and vape pens from such California sources as Prana, Jaden's Juice, Treatwell, GummyCares, VedaChews, Care By Design, and Bhang.
 (Bhang's gums and sprays use a European hemp-derived CBD isolate.)